tedee-com/tedee-bridge-api/dry-contact/README.md

     - This will start a local web server to serve the project files.

 5. **Access the Application**:
-    - After running `live-server`, app will be available at `http://localhost:8080.`
+    - After running `live-server`, app will be available at `http://localhost:8080/dry-contact.`
     - Open this link in your web browser to view and interact with the project.

 ### Next Steps

 - After successfully launching the project, you can start exploring the codebase.
 - Feel free to make modifications and test them in real-time using the local server.

+## Getting Started

+Refer to the `Getting Started` guide for initial setup and basic operations.
+Essential information on authentication, lock synchronization, and operation is provided to help you seamlessly integrate the API into your application.

+## Further Information

+For additional information, refer to the `Useful links` section.
+Stay updated with the latest changes and improvements in the `Release Notes`.

+## Contact

+For support or queries, please contact us at support@tedee.com.

+## Version

+Current API version: 1.2

+---

+This documentation is part of the Tedee API suite, designed to provide a seamless and efficient experience for developers working with Tedee products.